Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

-If the positive integer $\ell$ is larger than the degrees of the polynomials $p_{i,N}(h)$ and smaller than the numbers $k_i$ (which we have chosen to be very large compared to the degrees of the polynomials $p_{i,N}$), then the coefficient of the term $h^{\ell}$ in the polynomial appearing in \eqref{Fu4} is equal to and, thus, we must have for infinitely many $N$.
-We can choose $\ell$ so that $x_i^{\ell}(t)\prec 1$ for every $1\leq i\leq m$, since we have chosen the $k_i$ to be very large compared to the degrees of the functions $x_i(t)$ as well.
-The last inequality is equivalent to However, the Hardy field function inside the absolute value above has the same growth rate as the function $x_1^{(\ell)}(t)$, since the functions $x_1,...,x_{m}$ are strongly non-polynomial and have distinct growth rates, unless, of course, $k_1u_{1,1}+\dots+ k_du_{1,d}=0$.
-Therefore, for infinitely many $N$, which contradicts the fact that $L(t)\in S(x_1,k_1)$.
-Thus, we must have $k_1u_{1,1}+\dots+ k_du_{1,d}=0$.
-Working inductively, we also get $k_1u_{i,1}+\dots + k_du_{i,d}$=0 for all $1\leq i\leq m$, which is a contradiction.
+For a number $l$ as above the coefficient of the term $h^{l}$ in the polynomial appearing in \eqref{Fu3} is equal to and, thus, it does not depend on the polynomials $p_i,\wt{p}_j$.
+Using the definition of the smoothness norms, \eqref{Fu3} implies that for infinitely many $N\in \N$.
+The last inequality becomes for large enough $N$, because all functions $x_i^{l}(t)$ go to 0.
+However, the Hardy field function inside the absolute value above has the same growth rate as the function $x_1^{(l)}(t)$, since the functions $x_1,...,x_{s_0}$ are strongly non-polynomial and have distinct growth rates (recall that $x_1$ has the largest growth rate among the $x_i$), unless, of course, $\wt{u}_1=0$.
+If the latter does not hold, we get for infinitely many $N$ and some constant $C$, which contradicts \eqref{growthinequalitiessht}.
+Thus, we eventually deduce that $\wt{u}_1=k_1u_{1,1}+\dots+ k_du_{1,d}=0$.
+Repeating the same argument, we get inductively that $\wt{u}_i=k_1u_{i,1}+\dots + k_du_{i,d}$=0 for all $1\leq i\leq s_0$, which is a contradiction.